 On the other hand, the unmarked diversions never get old.
 Need to steal a car?
 You may have inadvertently started the Hostage diversion.
 Kill a bunch of Brotherhood boys with your homies?
 Why not keep the streak going with the Drive-by diversion?
 These little moments are a great way to keep you engaged as you move across the map while also fleshing out the city itself.

-What’s great about all this side-content is that it always contributes to your arsenal.
-Diversions typically unlock cosmetics or vehicles while activities unlock permanent character upgrades.
+What’s great about all this side content is that it always contributes to your arsenal.
+Diversions typically unlock cosmetics or vehicles, while activities unlock permanent character upgrades.
 Effective rewards are often the difference between fun side-content and engaging side-missions.
 Rewards keep us engaged and demonstrate our impact on the world.

 While it may get tedious, the allure of unique weapons and unlimited ammo is hard to resist.
 On the other hand, Saints Row has always had a love/hate relationship with its unlocks.
 The difficulty curve hits freefall once you earn unlimited sprint and unlimited ammo.
 Unfortunately, there’s no way to toggle unlocks; they’re both a blessing and a curse.
 If you didn't know completing activities grants permanent character unlocks, you’re stuck with them for good.

 Aside from activities and diversions, Saints Row 2 has one of the best distractions in any sandbox game.
 The renovated Stilwater of Saints Row 2 is simply breathtaking.
 It’s no secret that the city’s wildly diverse design makes it feel huge.
-One moment you’re driving through the suburbs and suddenly you’re in Times Square.
+One moment you’re driving through the suburbs, and suddenly you're in Times Square.
 The world is packed with detail.
 The ancient museum, Chinatown, and the ivory towers of Saints Row all have unique props and geography to spice up the inevitable gunplay.

 The art department did a fantastic job creating a city both diverse and cohesive.
 The transitional areas feel natural and everything has a great flow to it.
 Someone even added skate stoppers to the stuffy Ultor-controlled districts.

 The civilians are just as impressive as the city itself.
 There are a ton of NPC subcultures, each with their own collection of activities.
 Cheerleaders and kids with varsity jackets hang around the college while yoga moms workout in the suburbs.
-Each subculture even has unique dialogue.
+Each subculture even has a unique dialogue.
 In combining the world design with the character design, Volition achieved something very rare.
-They created a city that feel more lived in—it feels alive.
+They created a city that feels more lived in—it feels alive.

 Part of that special feeling comes from Volition’s love for secrets.
 Easter eggs range from secretive to completely esoteric, with one secret requiring you to follow a long chain of magically appearing arrows.
 Secret areas full of gags desterilize the world, making it feel delightfully dirty and lived-in.
 Likewise, the secret phone numbers are a joy in their own right and lead to some useful pick-ups and unique homies.
-It’s some interesting content for the truly dedicated and something we don't often see.
+It’s some interesting content for the truly dedicated and something we rarely see.

 Then you discover some audio logs explaining what happened at the end of the first game.
 The audio leads to a phone number.
 Calling that number tells you to go to the Saint’s old hideout.
 Showing up starts a bombastic quest with tense action, great character moments, and some snazzy rewards.
 That’s a lot of work for a first-time player, but it’s a great reward for fans of the original and those dedicated enough to follow up on throwaway dialogue.

 Admittedly, that secret mission does highlight an issue of tone.
 The activities are straight out of Jackass, but the story is mostly grounded in Charles Bronson-style action movie parody.
-The Boss and their clothing are so widely customizable that some players will see a clear conflict between the b-action plot and their 400lb naked juggalo.
+The Boss and their clothing are so widely customizable that some players will see a clear conflict between the b-action plot and their 400lb naked Juggalo.

 Saints Row 2 has the best character customization in the series.
-While you can’t have purple skin as in Saints Row IV, the sheer number of sliders give you an unreasonable degree of options.
+While you can’t have purple skin as in Saints Row IV, the sheer number of sliders gives you an unreasonable degree of options.
 You can even set your walk animation, facial pose, and fighting style.
 Clothes were also fully customizable, with options to change every aspect of an outfit (including socks and underwear) and even add decals.
 Sadly, the sequels removed many of these features, with Gat out of Hell ditching customization completely.

 Whiles its fanbase grew, the Saint’s Row franchise arguably lost its focus.
 The consistent wackiness of Saints Row 2 turned to nonsensical mayhem in Saints Row: The Third and complete self-parody in Saints Row IV.
 But classics never die.
 Saints Row 2 is just as fun today as it was 10 years ago.
 It's the last of an era.
 If you have the chance, boot it up and guide the Saints to a brighter future and a better life.